Home | Human Flourishing | Relationships | Preventing a Divorce

-BY: Troy Murphy | July 2018
+BY: T. Franklin Murphy | July 2018 (edited December 16, 2021)

-Many, if not most, relationships stumble on critical junctures.
+Many, if not most, relationships stumble at critical junctures.
 Often, no more than a passing thought; sometimes, an organized presentation of options and reasons to a professional.
 “Should I stay, or should I leave?”
 Our partners may flush with a mix of anger and fear, knowing the non-sense floating through our minds.
 Unless, of course, at that same moment, they are entertaining the same wonderings.
 Usually, such thoughts are simply silliness, the mind dodging the work of relating with another dynamic human being, a person we have invested time and energy with to build a life together.
 Once we excuse the question as foolish, and settled on the logical choice of staying, we must get to the essential work of strengthening and repairing the relationship.

 Most relationships eventually encounter the critical juncture—should I stay, or should I leave?
 Many people chase the paradisaical relationship their entire lives and die alone.
 Others take a pugilistic stance and stay in a relationship that will never bloom, suffering the repeated blows of disconnection and aloneness.
 But before engaging in a never-ending chase for something better, almost all established relationships deserve a chance to mature with a little attentive effort.

 Troubled relationships on the brink of collapse can still be salvaged; but not always.
 Sometimes the hurts are too deep and too many.
 The patterns of engagement are carved deeply into the character of the relationship and change stubbornly resists.
 Other times people are just not compatible.
-The individual collection of fears, joys, expectations and needs do not mesh, and the couple is destined for divorce or misery, neither able to satisfy the other without completely denying their own individuality.
+The individual collection of fears, joys, expectations and needs do not mesh, and the couple is destined for divorce or misery, neither partner able to satisfy the other without completely denying their own individuality.
 But many can change.

 Some of our changes may encourage changes in a partner.
 But our partner remains an individual, not to be manipulated or cajoled into joining in the relationship improvement mission.
 They may be perfectly satisfied with the dysfunctional relationship just the way it is.
 Our efforts are not for naught.
 We improve as a person, develop greater relationship skills and eventually move on.

 We misuse the power of cognition to regulate the painful emotions of disconnection.
 We perceive ourselves as saints, righteously giving to improve the relationship, when all objective evidence suggests otherwise.
 When a partner raises their tone and pitch to compete with our yelling, we are incensed that they are yelling at us.
 When a partner protects or retaliates against our punishing strikes, we cry foul.

 We frame the problems of a relationship the way we want them to be.
 Most visits to marriage counseling isn’t to save the marriage but to gain an ally of a paid professional to join in our illusion of victimization.
 “Please,” we demand, “tell my husband that he is wrong.”
 In the sea of subjective self-pleasing meanings, the reality of personal contributions drowns.
 Many are completely dismayed that the devil they were once married can establish a healthy and happy marriage with someone else.
 The only protective step left is to attack both the ex and their new stupid spouse.

 The third troublesome obstacle that impedes improvement is the bewildering amount of faulty information.
 We live in an age of information overload.
 The internet is ripe with misguidance.
 The driving force behind Google searches in not a list of scientifically proven remedies; but a list of results, determined by complex algorithms, that are most likely to be welcomed—simple lists, promised outcomes, and delightful reads.

-Unfortunately, faulty advice isn’t simply ineffective but often counterproductive, encouraging faulty adaptations to inabilities to connect (Lauding Unhealthy Adaptations).
+Unfortunately, faulty advice isn’t simply ineffective but often counterproductive, encouraging faulty adaptations to an inability to connect (Defense Mechanisms).
 The misinformation commonly associated with the internet spills over into many other sources of support.
-Books are not peer-reviewed for accuracy, in-line with current findings.
+Books are not peer-reviewed for accuracy, geared to appease and sell.
 Even well-meaning, educated authors slowly bend to what sells rather than what helps.